i-z-z-y/Last-Man-In-Space/README.md

 ## Game Structure

+The project was examined file by file.
+Key modules include:

+- `main.lua` – entry point that immediately swaps to the `title` state.
+- `title.lua` – simple menu letting players start the game, open the options menu, or quit.
-- `main.lua` – core game loop, input handling, camera control and Mode 7 drawing.
+- `game.lua` – core gameplay loop, ship and camera movement, save/load logic, and audio setup.
+- `options.lua` – in‑game menu for rebinding keys.
+- `controls.lua` – persistent key bindings stored in `controls.conf` using `love.filesystem`.
+- `assets.lua` – image and font cache so resources are only created once.
-- `info.lua` – displays planet information.
+- `info.lua` – displays coordinates and planet name.
 - `quit.lua` – exit confirmation screen.
-- `scripts/` – helper scripts such as `gfxload.lua` for loading graphics and setting up the camera.
+- `scripts/` – utility scripts such as `gfxload.lua` (graphics loader/camera factory), `benchmark_pm7.lua` (Playmat memory benchmark) and `validate_planets.py` (dataset validator).
 - `planets/` – individual Lua files for each planet or asteroid and a `data/planets.lua` dataset describing their positions and sprites.
-- `lib/` – third-party libraries and lightweight utilities.
+- `lib/` – third‑party libraries and lightweight utilities.
+- `Makefile` – packages the project into a `.love` file and platform bundles.

 ## Libraries and Frameworks